Cutting The Cord: From Marketing Isolation To Personalization

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Bernadette Nixon, the CEO of Algolia, shares some insights on the value of marketing personalization in strategies and technologies.
+As part of Solutions Review’s Contributed Content Series—a collection of contributed columns written by industry experts in maturing software categories—Bernadette Nixon, the CEO of Algolia, shares some insights on the value of marketing personalization in strategies and technologies.

 Back in the early nineties, Internet users were happy with the essentially static nature of the information superhighway and its passive, non-dynamic nature.
 However, things changed, as they always do.
 It started with the arrival of Dynamic D-HTML with Internet Explorer 4 in 1997.
 From there, we witnessed the turn of the millennium, the birth of the cloud, and the arrival of composable containerized computing.